 - Fold the corners of the dough over like you would if you create a square envelope to fully cover the butter, ensure you cannot see any of it once the dough is pinched closed.

-- Roll the dough out to a rectangle and then fold in 3 to a wide rectangle.
+- Roll the dough out in one direction to a rectangle and then fold in 3 to a wide rectangle.

 - Cover and place the dough in the fridge for 20 minutes to chill.

-- Remove from the fridge and roll the dough out to a rectangle and then fold in 3 to a wide rectangle.
+- Remove from the fridge and roll the dough out to a rectangle in one direction and then fold in 3 to a wide rectangle.

 - Cover and return to the fridge for 20 minutes to chill.

-- Remove from the fridge and roll out to ¼ inch thickness approximately 30 centimeters / 12 inches wide and brush the surface with water.
+- Remove from the fridge and roll out to ยผ inch thickness approximately 30 centimeters / 12 inches wide and brush the surface with water.

 - Roll into a log, trimming the edges and slicing into 12 even pieces, approximately 1 inch wide.

-- Place each into your muffin tray and allow to rest for 10 minutes.
+- Place into your muffin tray and allow to rest for 10 minutes.

-- Lightly wet your fingertips and press the dough into your muffin tin firmly and allow the pastry to come just above the lip of your tin.
+- Lightly wet your fingertips and press the dough into your muffin tin firmly until it is just above the lip of your tin.
 Set aside.

 Sugar syrup

-- Meanwhile, place the sugar, water, cinnamon stick and lemon peel into a saucepan on medium high heat, simmering until a candy thermometer registers 104C/220F.
+- Meanwhile, place the sugar, water, cinnamon stick and lemon peel in a saucepan on medium high heat, simmering until a candy thermometer registers 104C/220F.

 - Remove and discard the cinnamon stick and lemon peel.
 Set aside to cool completely.